bbrzycki/bbrzycki.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm an Astrophysics concentrator at Harvard, doing research on galaxy and galaxy cluster simulations.
+I'm an Astrophysics Ph.D. student at UC Berkeley.

-UPDATE ME
+I graduated from Harvard in 2018, with a B.A. in Astrophysics and Physics, cum laude in field.
+My research focused on galaxy and galaxy cluster simulations.